Brasseries in France.

 Le Grand Café, bar-brasserie in the town of Moulins.

-Its decoration has remained since 1899.
+Its decoration has remained unchanged since 1899.

 The style is a mixture of Art Nouveau and Art-Déco.